 Our communities are strengthened through education.
 NNE supports both our local educators and students.
 Employees have taken active roles as tutors, coaches, guest lecturers, adjunct faculty, and have participated on various school boards.

 NNE has joined The One Future Coalition in an effort to support the reduction of methane emissions within the natural gas industry.
-NNE joins thirty-seven of its industry peers in the goal of achieving the goal of reducing methane emissions to 1% (or less) by 2025.
+NNE joins thirty-seven of its industry peers in the goal of achieving the goal of reducing the methane intensity rate to less than 1% by 2025.

 NNE has joined the API Environmental Partnership in an effort to support the natural gas industry’s environmental performance.
 Through a collaboration of industry professionals, NNE both supports and gains additional best practices and introduces technological advancements as we work to understand and reduce carbon emissions.

-NNE is committed to using, at a minimum, a Tier IV frac fleet in its operations as a means of reducing emissions.
-Utilizing these fleets reduces emissions by over 60%.
+NNE is committed to using a Tier IV (or equivalent) frac fleet in its completions operations.
+Utilizing these fleets reduces emissions by over %60.

 NNE recently partnered with the West Virginia Department of Environmental Protection and the USDA Natural Resources Conservation Service to construct and maintain an active treatment system on Deckers Creek in Monongalia County, West Virginia.